On the tractability of optimization problems on H-graphs: H -graphs have logarithmic boolean-width

-More recently, Jaffke, Kwon, and Telle obtained polynomial-time algorithms on graphs of bounded mim-width for problems that are not LC-VSP. \begin{theorem}[\cite{jaffke2017polynomial}] The problems \textsc{Longest Induced Path}, \textsc{Induced Disjoint Paths}, and \textsc{$H$-Induced Subdivision}\footnote{We refer the reader to \cite{jaffke2017polynomial} for an accurate definition of these problems.} can be solved in time $n^{\Oh{}(\mim(T, \delta))}$ if a decomposition $(T, \delta)$ of the input is given. \end{theorem}
+Furthermore, it was recently proved \cite{jaffke2018generalized} that the distance versions of \textsf{LC-VSP} problems (such as $r$-\textsc{Independent Set}, which asks for vertices pairwise at distance at least $r$), are also solvable in polynomial time on graphs of bounded mim-width.
+We refer to \cite{jaffke2018generalized} for more details.
+Regarding problems that are not \textsf{LC-VSP}, Jaffke, Kwon, and Telle obtained polynomial-time algorithms for problems pertaining to induced paths in graphs of bounded mim-width. \begin{theorem}[\cite{jaffke2017polynomial}] The problems \textsc{Longest Induced Path}, \textsc{Induced Disjoint Paths}, and, for every graph $J$, the problem \textsc{$J$-Induced Subdivision}\footnote{We refer the reader to \cite{jaffke2017polynomial} for an accurate definition of these problems.} can be solved in time $n^{\Oh(\mim(T, \delta))}$ on an input graph of order $n$, if a decomposition $(T, \delta)$ of the input is given. \end{theorem}

-As \autoref{mim2h} and \autoref{necd} provide, in polynomial time, decompositions where the values of $\mim$ and $\nec_d$ are respectively upper-bounded by a constant and by a polynomial in the number of vertices of the graph (for fixed $d$), we get the following meta-algorithmic consequence from \autoref{thlcvsp} and \autoref{thnlcvsp}.